 When CX Breaks Down: Lessons from a Holiday Meltdown

 One North American airline once faced a major meltdown, cancelling 16,700 flights and stranding 2 million passengers during the busy holiday season.
 A winter storm triggered the crisis, but outdated technology, manual scheduling, and weak operational resiliency worsened the situation.
 Customers endured long waits, missed plans, lost luggage, and widespread frustration, fueling social media outrage.
 In terms of financial impact, the airline incurred $125 million in costs from the incident: $35 million in cash fines and $90 million in travel vouchers for affected passengers.
-The US government later waived an additional $11 million fine.
-(ABC7 Chicago & Reuters)
+The US government later waived an additional $11 million fine (ABC7 Chicago & Reuters).

 This example illustrates how, without a dedicated peak‑season CX strategy, a single disruption can quickly escalate into a full-scale operational, reputational, and financial crisis.
 It represents one of the truly worst-case scenarios, yet it is entirely possible and highly instructive for organisations aiming to strengthen resilience and prepare for future surges.